Cloud Gateway Ultra vs Cloud Gateway Max (2026): Which Should You Buy?

 - Your office has 10–30 concurrent users on standard business workloads

-PPPoE Throughput Overhead
+PPPoE Throughput Considerations

 For offices requiring 5 Gbps IDS/IPS or multi-10G connectivity, the UCG Fiber ($279) is the next step with dual 10G SFP+ ports.